 Minimalists often describe themselves as people focused on living a meaningful life without the burden and distraction of clutter.
-Clutter can manifest both mentally and physically, and minimalists work had to shed unwanted material objects and attitudes from their lives.
+Clutter can manifest both mentally and physically, and minimalists work hard to shed unwanted material objects and attitudes from their lives.

 You may have heard about minimalism and wondered whether it really helps its devoted followers.
 Here’s what the minimalist lifestyle is all about and how it affects your home decor, mindful internet consumption, and inner peace.

 What is Minimalism?

 Minimalism is defined as a lifestyle or technique characterised by large amounts of spareness.
 It has also been described as the art of understanding how much is just enough.
 This concept can be applied to many areas of life and is often associated with peace and tranquility.

 One of the key principles of minimalism is being intentional with everything.
 The ways a minimalist spends their time, money, and energy, are all intentional.
 This intentionality is meant to focus on what a person truly values and has passion for in life, while removing whatever is causing distraction.

 Today’s society often puts a lot of pressure on people and has created a “more is better” attitude.
 The possessions people own are becoming less about their use or purpose and more about the desire to have more than those surrounding them.

 Minimalists find happiness in areas outside of possessions and are much more focused on inner peace than the newest designer handbag.
 This is why their homes are simplistic, featuring classic furniture pieces that serve clear purposes.
 Instead of buying flashy items, they hold onto the possessions they value most.

 Being a minimalist offers the freedom to disengage and slow down from the modern mania of being busy 24/7.